Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 Maryland Average Winter Snow

-Faith in the Flakes my friends.
-I cheer on snow for the little kid in me, kids everywhere, and hopes I get many days snowboarding on the slopes.
+Faith in the Flakes, my friends.
+I cheer on snow for the little kid in me and kids everywhere, and I hope I get many days snowboarding on the slopes.
 So please understand my personal joy, while I will always respect the negative impact on traveling and business.

 FITF